-- A. Administration, Finance, Human Resources and Risk Management - 1.
+- A. Administration, Finance, Human Resources, and Risk Management - 1.
 Monitor/watch measures for providing flexibility for local government in contracting. - 2.
 Support legislation that promotes efforts to advance workplace diversity, equity, and inclusion. - 3.
 Support legislation that facilitates the ability of local government to share resources to increase efficiencies and decrease costs, including models such as mutual aid and regional collaboration in the provision of fire services. - 4.
 Monitor and evaluate Proposition 13 and City and County tax apportionment proposals. - 5.
 Monitor and evaluate any Bradley-Burns sales tax proposals. - 6.
 Monitor and evaluate all proposals that include an unfunded mandate to local governments. - 7.
-Oppose any amendment to the redistribution of sales and use taxes that will affect the City and its ability to provide City services and thereby cause a negative fiscal impact.

-- 8. Monitor/watch measures that reduce local control over employee relations issues or mandate new or enhanced local government employee benefits. - 9.
+Oppose any amendment to the redistribution of sales and use taxes that will affect the City and its ability to provide City services and thereby cause a negative fiscal impact. - 8.
+Monitor/watch measures that reduce local control over employee relations issues or mandate new or enhanced local government employee benefits. - 9.
 Monitor/watch measures that impose compulsory and binding arbitration with respect to employees. - 10.
 Support efforts to maintain the City's fiscal solvency with respect to unfunded pension and retiree health-care liability.
-Support efforts that decrease local costs. - 11.
-Support legislation and administrative efforts that provide clarity and flexibility in CalPERS workplace rules, including working after retirement and the use of contract service providers. - 12.
+Support efforts that decrease local costs.

+- 11. Support legislation and administrative efforts that provide clarity and flexibility in CalPERS workplace rules, including working after retirement and the use of contract service providers. - 12.
 Support efforts that will protect the revenue base for the City. - 13.
+Oppose actions that seek to reduce or redirect City revenues. - 14.
+Support legislation that lowers thresholds for bond measures, including measures to support and fund affordable housing. - 15.
+Review and evaluate measures that regulate the use of and content generated by artificial intelligence (AI).
+Evaluate policy proposals to assess potential impacts to City administration, governance, and/or impacts to City residents.

-Oppose actions that seek to reduce or redirect City revenues. - B. Governmental Transparency and Public Access - 1.
-Support legislation that balances increased public trust, confidence, and access to public meetings while realizing the fiscal and operational constraints of local government. - Support legislation that would increase civic participation and engagement, including the continued allowance of legislative subcommittees, advisory committees, and commissions to participate virtually (post-COVID-19 state of emergency) without physical location posting requirements under the Ralph M. Brown Act. - 3.
-Support legislation that would permit a minority amount of virtual Councilmember participation without physical location posting, so long as a physical in person quorum is present. - 4.
+B. Governmental Transparency and Public Access

+- Support legislation that balances increased public trust, confidence, and access to public meetings while realizing the fiscal and operational constraints of local government. - 2.
+Support legislation that would increase civic participation and engagement, including the continued allowance of legislative subcommittees, advisory committees, and commissions to participate virtually (post-COVID-19 state of emergency) without physical location posting requirements under the Ralph M. Brown Act. - 3.
+Support legislation that would permit a minority amount of virtual Councilmember participation without physical location posting, so long as a physical in-person quorum is present. - 4.
 Support State funding efforts to assist with enhanced public access for members of the community. - 5.
 Monitor/watch legislation that increases the cost of municipal elections through unnecessary new requirements. - 6.
-Support legislation that would permit the City to provide electronic copies of documents to satisfy requirements in the California Public Records Act (CPRA).

-- 7. Monitor and evaluate proposals that create new mandates under the CPRA without State reimbursement provisions. - 8.
-Monitor and evaluate proposals that requires a one-size-fits-all local record retention policies.
+Support legislation that would permit the City to provide electronic copies of documents to satisfy requirements in the California Public Records Act (CPRA). - 7.
+Monitor and evaluate proposals that create new mandates under the CPRA without State reimbursement provisions. - 8.
+Monitor and evaluate proposals that requires a one-size-fits-all local record-retention policies.